Like what you see? Generate your own in under 5 minutes.

 Learner Adjustments

-Student 1:Accept a verbal exit response instead of written if needed.
-Confirm they can name at least one right.
+Student 1:Accept a verbal answer instead of written for the three mastery questions.
+Confirm they can name at least two consumer guarantees.

 Evidence of Learning